bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

 lists the current directory contents with user and group ids displayed numerically including hidden files
 6. Welcome
 create a directory
+7. Betty in my first directory move betty from one dir to another